Site Meter

 Let me say in the beginning that this is not a blog about creationism.
 I do believe in a literal six day creation as described in the first few chapters of Genesis, I just don’t want to make it my whole blogging life.

-The first time I ever heard the phrase tohu va bohu was in 1997.
+I first heard the phrase tohu va bohu in 1997.
 My friend, Josh Seat (then Professor of Communications, now an Agent in the USSS), and I hosted a radio show at The Master’s College on KTMC AM 820.
 As you might imagine, a more apropos name could not have been selected to designate (and define) our program.

 More than that, I always am rubbed the wrong way when I see preachers on television using their name as the rallying point for their ministry.
 I realize that this does have a few practical benefits, but it bugs me nonetheless.
 I am not saying that everyone who owns the domain name for their name does so only for ego sake.
 But the least I can do after almost two years of posting is come up with something better than my initials to identify the blog.